WadeP6970/johnricco.github.io/_posts/2016-6-14-stata-dplyr.md

  **Merging datasets**

-Let's assume we have a flight-specific identifier, which we'll call `flight_id` and generate with in R with the code `d %>% mutate(flight_id = row_number())`.
+Let's assume we have a flight-specific identifier, which we'll call `flight_id` and generate in R with the code `d %>% mutate(flight_id = row_number())`.
 Let's also assume we have a few more datasets: `trip_details`, which has the same `flight_id` unique identifier and more variables like number of passengers and average ticket price; and `planes`, which has plane-specific information, for instance on age of the aircraft.

 Stata: